gabrielbahniuk/ista-pipeline/README.md

 ## What

-Understanding the financial impact of your yearly heating & showering behaviour.
+Understanding the financial impact of your yearly heating & showering behaviour, using data from ISTA EcoTrend.

 ![Demo: setup and viewing reports](docs/demo.gif)